orbingol/NURBS-Python/docs/basics.rst

 Setting the evaluation delta
 ----------------------------

+Evaluation delta is used to change the number of evaluated points.
+Increasing the number of points will result in a bigger evaluated points array, as described with ``evalpts`` property and decreasing will reduce the size of the ``evalpts`` array.
+Therefore, evaluation delta can also be used to change smoothness of the plots generated using the visualization modules.

 ``delta`` property will set the evaluation delta.
 It is also possible to use ``sample_size`` property to set the number of evaluated points.